paller42/orcc-iot/BasicConcepts.md

 compilation of the ORCC-IoT network, native actors are not compiled as regular actors since they are accompanied wiht its executable version that is built it the IoT application that is being made.

-To learn more about native actors, see this [tutorial](/public_site/md/NativeActors.md).
+To learn more about native actors, see this [tutorial](NativeActors.md).

-[ExampleNetworkHVAC]: /public_site/md/imgs/cworcc/hvacapp.jpg
-[NativeActTutorial]: NativeActors.md
-[newPrj1]: /public_site/md/imgs/cworcc/orccnewprj1.jpg
-[newPrj2]: /public_site/md/imgs/cworcc/orccnewprj2.jpg
-[newPrj3]: /public_site/md/imgs/cworcc/orccnewprj3.jpg